Code-Institute-Submissions/connect-four-1/README.md

 # Deployment

+## Deployment to Heroku

+* Log into Heroku (create an account if necessary)
+* Click the button called 'New' from the dashboard, underneath the header in the top right corner.
+* Pick the 'Create new app' option
+* Enter your application name - this name has to be unique - select your region and then click 'Create App'
+* This will bring you to your project page.
+From here, click the 'Settings' tab and scroll down to Config Vars.
+* In the KEY input field, enter 'PORT' and in the VALUE input field, enter '8000'.
+* Click the 'Add' button to the right to add the Convig Vars.
+* On the same page scroll down to the buildpacks section and click 'Add Buildpack'
+* Add both the Python and node.js buildpacks but make sure that the **Python buildpack is above the node.js one**
+* Go back to the tabs at the top of the page and this time select the 'Deploy' tab.
+* Select Github deployment method.
+* Search for your repository name and click the 'Connect' button to link your chosen repository
+* At the bottom of that page, select your preferred deplyment type; Automatic Deployment or Manual Deployment and wait a few minutes for your project to be deployed.

 ## To fork the repository on GitHub

 A copy of the GitHub Repository can be made by forking the GitHub account.
 Changes can be made on this copy without affecting the original repository.